 Prizes

-- Cash prizes of Rs 10,000 for exciting solutions and merch from FOSS United for all participants.
+- Cash prizes of the order of Rs 10,000 for exciting solutions plus merch from FOSS United for all participants.

 - Additionally, mentorship sessions with domain experts in the CoRE stack network for top finalists.